naffe15/naffe15.github.io/_pages/about.md

 I am Professor of Economics at the Department of Economics at Università di Bologna.
 I am interested in Empirical Macroeconomics, Applied Times Series and Monetary Economics.

-Prior to that, I was a senior economist on the macroeconomics team in the economic research department at the Federal Reserve Bank of Chicago (currently on leave).
+Prior to that, I was a senior economist on the macroeconomics team in the economic research department at the Federal Reserve Bank of Chicago.
 In that position, I provided research and analysis on macroeconomics and applied econometrics.

 Prior to joining the Fed, I was economist at the Banque de France and at the European Commission.
 I obtained a B.A. from Bocconi University, Milan (Italy), and an M.Sc. and a Ph.D. in economics from Universitat Pompeu Fabra, Barcelona (Spain).